Feedback sought on potential impacts to Perkins Peninsula Park, Fern Ridge Wildlife Area - NewsBreak

 LANE COUNTY, Ore. — Vinnie's Smoking BBQ has been a part of the Lane County community for over 7 years.
 It started with catering, before opening a pair of drive-through restaurants and a food truck.
 Owner Vinnie Cowan says helping out the community has always been at the forefront...

-The Eugene Police Department is currently looking for a suspect who robbed the Key Bank on West 11th in Eugene earlier Friday afternoon.
-According to EPD, a call came in around 2:46 p.m., the suspect robbed the bank using a note.
-Officials say the suspect is a white male in...

-UO undergrads working at the University are attempting to form a union
+Student workers at the University of Oregon are trying to form a union

 EUGENE, Ore. — A group of undergraduate student workers at the University of Oregon is attempting to form a union, saying student workers are overworked and underpaid.
 Students in the group work a variety of jobs, from the kitchen to dormitory RA's.
 The group is asking for better mental...